Counties 2 Surrey

 Counties 2 Surrey is a level 8 English Rugby Union League.
 It is made up of teams predominantly from Surrey and south-west London.
 Teams play home and away matches from September through to April.
 Promoted teams move up to Counties 1 Surrey/Sussex while relegated teams drop down to Counties 3 Surrey.
 It was previously known as Surrey 2 and a 10 team team league prior to the RFU Adult Competition Review.

 Each year some of the clubs in this division also take part in the RFU Junior Vase - a level 9-12 national competition.

+Teams for 2026-27

+Departing were champions Old Hamptonians and runners-up Bec Old Boys, both promoted to Counties 1 Surrey/Sussex while Old Cranleighan (12th) were relegated to Counties 3 Surrey.